eng-AhmedMahmoud/MyReads/README.md

 ├── README.md - This file.
 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
+├── package-lock.json # It's unlikely that you'll need to modify this too.
+├── yarn.lock # yarn package manager file.
+It's unlikely that you'll need to modify this.
 ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY